aryeung0/strava_dynamic_table_demo/README.md

-# 🏔️ Strava Dynamic Tables Demo - Customer Version
+# 🏔️ Strava Dynamic Tables Demo

 A demonstration of Snowflake Dynamic Tables capabilities using Strava-like athletic activity data, enhanced with Cortex AI for intelligent insights.